 A Medical Resident Needs to Find Balance

 takevasiveaction: “The best strategy that I wish I learned sooner to balance everything was keeping routines.
-Waking up at the same time, going to the gym around the same times (after work on a non-call day), and keeping at least an hour to myself for my sanity.
+Waking up at the same time, go to the gym around the same time (after work on a non-call day), and keep at least an hour to myself for my sanity.
 It may take months to get a routine down, and those routines will change by the demands of the job.”

 CPhatDeluxe: “Don’t study on your off-time.
 You get plenty of learning on the job and during didactics.”